adam-dej/adam-dej.github.io/_posts/2015-07-10-olinuxino-btrfs-root-hdd.md

 # pacstrap /mnt base btrfs-progs
 ~~~

-Note: The above command won't install the kernel itself (and I was wondering why
+Note: The above command won't install kernel itself (and I was wondering why
-won't it boot...).
+it would't boot...).
 We will install it later.

 Now for the basic configuration.
-Create fstab:
+Create `fstab`:

 ~~~
 # genfstab -p /mnt >> /mnt/etc/fstab
 ~~~

-Now, our /boot partition is `mmcblk0p2`.
-We will change it later to `mmcblk0p1`,
+Now, our `/boot` partition is `mmcblk0p2`.
+We will change it later to
-so let's tell `fstab` that.
-Change this line:
+`mmcblk0p1`, so let's tell `fstab` that.
+Change line containing `mmcblk0p2` to:

 ~~~
 /dev/mmcblk0p1          /boot       ext2        rw,relatime 0 2